 By the end of the course, you’ll be thinking about how you can improve your teaching and your students learning, drawing upon the latest ideas and research in educational neuroscience and psychology.
 If you are not a teacher or involved in education, we hope you will find the course interesting and it may even change the way you think about your own learning.

 This week we start by looking at neuroscience myths and the structure of the brain.
 In weeks 2, 3 and 4 we look at the engage, build, consolidate model of learning, before finally considering how to take the research forward in week 5.

 What is learning?
 How would you define learning?
 In the comments below post a little about you and your teaching context.
 Then provide your answer to ‘What is learning?’
 Don’t spend too long thinking about it.
 Just take two minutes to share your thoughts.
 Take look at other learners’ ideas.
 How do they differ from yours?

 This course has been co-authored by Professor Paul Howard-Jones (University of Bristol) and Professor Tim Jay (Sheffield Hallam University), commissioned by the Wellcome Trust, and Karen Hornby and Rachel Jackson from the National STEM Learning Centre.

-Your course mentors are Konstantina Ioannou and Arwa Omar.
+Your course mentor is Konstantina Ioannou.
 This course is unique in the bringing together of leading educational neuroscience and psychology, with expertise in teacher professional development in order to best support your understanding and application of the science of learning.

-Our course team will be supporting discussions online between 25 February - 12 April 2019.
-Paul and Tim will answer your questions in a recorded Q&A session on 2 April.
+Our course team will be supporting discussions online between 3 August - 20 September 2020.
+Course educators will answer your questions in a recorded Q&A session taking place in September.
 Find out more in the Q&A step in week 5.

 Notice of research being conducted on this course